Deciphering Car Seat Labels: How to Find Important Information

 Weight & Height Restrictions

-You can typically find this information on a sticker attached to the back or side of your seat.
+You can typically find this information on a sticker attached to the back or side of your car seat.

 Manufacture & Expiration Date